 We all get asked this question throughout different stages in our life.
 People take it less serious whenever we’re children, and it makes sense whenever the answers are fictional or unrealistic.
 Children don’t recognize the weight and reality of being a mermaid or princess, an astronaut or a superhero.

 The question pops up again, mainly in later teen years, when the time when we actually have to consider what we wanted to do as a career.
 It’s still a difficult decision; I’ve halfway figured out what I want to do, but it’ll just take many more steps.

 I asked James, “Does your son know what he wants to do after high school?”

 He said, “Yeah.
 Well, he knows what my wife and I want him to be.”

 “A neurosurgeon.
 But he wants to be an Olympic swimmer — which is great and everything.
 I told him that’s great to want to be one, but you’ll have to figure out what to do after the career is over.
 Unless you’re like Michael Phelps and have people continuing to sponsor you.”

-I mean… He has a point about the career after the Olympic career but the real concern is: Does his son even want to be a neurosurgeon?
+I mean, he has a point about beyond the Olympic career, but the real concern is: Does his son even want to be a neurosurgeon?
 He’d personally have to have the desire to become a neurosurgeon or else it would be a waste of everything.

 What if he pursued it but lost his identity?
 His own personal wellbeing to pursue such a high standard set by his parents?
 What if he’s attempting this career to appease his parents, only to flunk out and not exercises his true skill potential?

 Not to mention, this is an exponentially high expectation due to his parents being business owners of a family restaurant and rental properties.